juju/docs/src/en/charms-constraints.md

   - **spaces** : Target a particular network space, or avoid one (not supported all clouds).

-  - **arch** : Short for 'architecture', indicates the processor type a service must run on.
+  - **arch** : Short for 'architecture', indicates the processor type an application must run on.
 One of amd64, arm, i386, arm64, or ppc64el.

-With these you can make sure a service has the resources it needs to run properly.
+With these you can make sure an application has the resources it needs to run properly.

 Constraints can be used with commands that support the '--constraints' option.